Hi, I’m Els! (voor een Nederlandse versie klik hier)

-Next to all this, I am just a normal, 32-year-old, tax-paying citizen in society, working as a PhD at the University Medical Center Groningen, doing research on ageing-related diseases such as Parkinson’s and Huntington’s disease (although going on a world trip is still on my life-bucketlist).
+Next to all this, I am just a normal, 35-year-old, tax-paying citizen in society, working as a postdoc at the University Medical Center Groningen, doing research on ageing-related diseases such as Parkinson’s and Huntington’s disease (although going on a world trip is still on my life-bucketlist).
 Maybe you want to know even a little more about me?
-I am as Dutch as they come: pragmatic, punctual, curious, and direct, I am mostly a solo traveler, meeting people along the way, I am multilingual (I speak English, Dutch, German, some Spanish, and I can curse in Greek), I like trying things I have never done before, being active, expanding my boundaries, I love books, maps, and postcards, I’m a little bit of a nerd (in my profession it’s almost impossible not to be), I have a random taste in music, I am almost always vegetarian, feminist, hardworking, I think peanut butter and chocolate sprinkles sandwiches is a good combination, I am 181 centimeters tall, and without travel I am not a complete human being.
+I am as Dutch as they come: pragmatic, punctual, curious, and direct, I am mostly a solo traveler, meeting people along the way, I am multilingual (I speak English, Dutch, German, a bit of Spanish, trying a bit of Russian, and I can curse in Greek), I like trying things I have never done before, being active, expanding my boundaries, I love books, maps, and postcards, I’m a little bit of a nerd (in my profession it’s almost impossible not to be), I have a random taste in music, I am a vegetarian, feminist, hardworking, I think peanut butter and chocolate sprinkles sandwiches is a good combination, I am 181 centimeters tall, and without travel I am not a complete human being.
 Therefore, I will be travelling frequently in the coming years.
 With my blog I want you to come with me on these journeys!
 Have lots of fun reading and enjoy the photos!